Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Image and Video Compression: Communicating Pictures, Second Edition, gives a unique historical perspective of the role of images in communications before explaining the applications and requirements of a modern video coding system.
-It draws on Dave Bull’s extensive academic and professional experience of signal processing and video coding to deliver a text that is algorithmically rigorous, yet accessible, relevant to modern standards, and practical.
-It offers a thorough grounding in visual perception, and demonstrates how modern image and video compression methods can be designed to meet the rate-quality performance levels demanded by today's applications, networks and users.
+Image and Video Compression: Communicating Pictures, Second Edition gives a unique, historical perspective on the role of images in communications before explaining the applications and requirements of a modern video coding system.
+The book draws on Dave Bull’s extensive academic and professional experience of signal processing and video coding to deliver a text that is algorithmically rigorous, yet accessible, relevant to modern standards, and practical.
+It offers a thorough grounding in visual perception and demonstrates how modern image and video compression methods can be designed to meet the rate-quality performance levels demanded by today's applications, networks and users.

-- An approach that combines algorithmic rigour with practical implementation
+- Provides a unique approach that combines algorithmic rigor with practical implementation

-- Broad coverage explaining compression video methods as well as new emerging formats and related topics such as human perception,visual quality assessment, immersion assessment, and video transmission
+- Includes broad coverage, explaining compression video methods and new and emerging formats, such as human perception, visual quality assessment, immersion assessment and video transmission

 - Presents state-of-the-art video coding standards (HEVC and H.264/AVC) to explain algorithm development in the context of block based compression using numerous worked examples